nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 - return a `Bundle` conforming to the [`GPConnect-StructuredRecord-Bundle-1`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-StructuredRecord-Bundle-1/_history/1.3) profile definition
 - return the following resources in the `Bundle`:
   - `Patient` matching the NHS Number sent in the body of the request
-  - `Organization` matching the patient's registered GP practice, referenced from `Patient.generalPractitioner`
+  - `Organization` matching the patient's previously registered GP practice, where their record is being migrated from, referenced from `Patient.generalPractitioner`
   - `Organization` matching the organisation serving the request, if different from above, referenced from `Patient.managingOrganization`
   - `Practitioner` matching the patient's usual GP, if they have one, referenced from `Patient.generalPractitioner`
   - `PractitionerRole` matching the usual GP's role
-  - resources holding consultations, problems, immunisations, allergies, intolerance, medications, uncategorised data, referrals, investigations, diary entries and warnings about unsupported parameters according to the rules below:
+  - resources holding consultations, problems, immunisations, allergies, intolerance, medications, uncategorised data, referrals, investigations and diary entries according to the rules below:

 Provider systems **SHOULD**: